ivjotsingh/discord_py_bot/README.md

 2: Try google search using !google command

-example-> if you want to search "nodejs"
+example-> if you want to search "game of thrones"

-Type !google nodejs
+Type !google game of thrones

-and results will pop up
+ and top 5 results will pop up

 ![](https://i.ibb.co/1srQ7Cf/Screenshot-2020-05-31-at-3-20-03-AM.png)